 Another media outlet, slate.com, did a better job reviewing this issue in its article, titled “Please Don’t Panic Over the Chemicals in Your Mac and Cheese.”
 The review stressed that the levels found were far too low to cause health problems; though, it might be wise to keep “your mac and cheese intake below multiple boxes a day.”

-Also, look for context and exposition.
+Context and exposition are key to fact-checking as well.
 You need to understand what a new finding means.

 Just because, in these cases, certain chemicals were found, it doesn’t mean they were found near a level that should be cause for alarm.